 I’m not saying one should go out and blow all their money of course.
 I am just saying sometimes we focus so much on saving, that we forget to enjoy the fruits of our labor.
 As a childless by choice couple, we have chosen to stop and smell the roses.
 I am thankful that we are able to do so, thanks to frugal living.

-Sure, we got derailed with some horrible events including my sister’s medical bills, as she had no coverage to speak of..but c’est la vie and the horrible stock market crash that seemed to suck the juice out of us in so many ways, as it did a whole lot of others, but a huge and valuable lesson was learned.!
+Sure, we got derailed with some horrible events including my sister’s medical bills, as she had no coverage to speak of…but c’est la vie.
+The horrible stock market crash seemed to suck the juice out of us in so many ways, as it did a whole lot of others, but a huge and valuable lesson was learned!
 I have told all nieces and nephews to expect zip..nada..zilch..lol! :-).
-We’re gonna blow it all!
+We’re gonna blow it all… haha!

 Palm Springs Thanksgiving Day:

 Fast forward to our last visit to the States in 2016.
 We celebrated Thanksgiving day with my former housemates who live in Palm Springs now.
 It was wonderful.
 Once again, my best friend flew in from Bermuda and former coworkers came for dinner.
 It was just like old times and it’s true what they say.
-Family doesn’t always have to be blood relatives.
+The family doesn’t always have to be blood relatives.
 Looking back now, I can´t believe it has already been four years!

 Valencia Thanksgiving Day: